xsarahyu/notes-app/README.md

 2. Install dependencies: `npm install`
 3. Run the tests: `npm run test-ui` (this is a script that we made)

+## Running Cypress Tests

+1. After executing the command `npx cypress open`, the Cypress Test Runner interface will open. 🚀

+2. In the Cypress Test Runner, you'll see a list of available tests under the "Integration Tests" section. 📝

+3. Click on the test suite labeled "e2e" or any other relevant label depending on your project structure.
+This test suite should be configured for end-to-end testing. 🔍

+4. Next, you'll be prompted to choose a browser to run the tests in.
+Select "Electron" from the dropdown menu.
+This is typically under the "Run all specs" button. 🌐

+5. After selecting "Start E2E Testing in Electron", Cypress will open a new window or tab containing the page where all the end-to-end tests are executed. 🖥️

+6. In the Cypress Test Runner interface, you'll see a list of available test files under the "specs" section.
+Select the specific test file you want to run by clicking on it. 📂

+7. The selected test will begin execution.
+During execution, you'll see the test steps being performed in the browser window/tab that Cypress opened. 🔄

+8. If the test passes, the screen will turn green.
+If it fails, the screen will turn red, indicating which test step failed. ✅❌

+9. To continue testing other specs, click on the "specs" label in the sidebar to return to the main page of the Cypress Test Runner. 🔙

+10. From the main page, you can select and run other test files one by one, following the same process as described above. 🔁

 ### 👉 DarkModeSwitcher component
 #### Test #1: The DarkModeSwitcher component is a UI switcher element designed to toggle between light and dark color modes.
 The test ensures that the switching functionality works as expected.
 https://github.com/xsarahyu/notes-app/blob/aba16d63afe8ea40a88c16a06c155e9a5952be5b/app/src/client/admin/components/DarkModeSwitcher.test.jsx#L6-L24